What we do

 Address: St Clare's Community Hub, 6-8 Marine Place, Worthing.
 BN11 3DN.
 Telephone: 01903 680745 St Clare’s Community Hub is where WCHP's specialist roles are based, as well as being a host to a number of local initiatives working to reduce rough sleeping, wider homelessness and vulnerability within our area. over 1000 people a year are given practical or emotional... read more»

-Short Term Assessment Hostel Taking stock and making changes to secure a healthy future Address: 5 Byron Road, Worthing, BN11 3HN Telephone: 01903 680747 This 15 bed project provides short term supported accommodation, assessing the needs of individuals and exploring housing options.
-It acts as the primary accommodation response to rough sleeping within the local community, working with... read more»
+Byron Road Hostel Taking stock and making changes to secure a healthy future Address: 5 Byron Road, Worthing, BN11 3HN Telephone: 01903 680747 A 15 bed complex and enduring needs service of high support accommodation.
+All residents have their own room.
+There are 2 distinct environments within the service.
+The main... read more»

 Address: Delaney House, 14-16 Selden Road, Worthing.
 BN11 2LL.
 Telephone: 01903 680744 The Recovery Project is a 25 bed residential drug and alcohol service for single homeless adults with drug and/or alcohol addictions.
 The project is registered with the Care Quality Commission and staffed 24 hrs a day with a minimum of two staff on duty at any given time, providing intensive... read more»

 The overall aim of our Move On Housing is to work with clients to develop a support plan, to ensure that they use the opportunity of this step down accommodation to progress towards long term, independent living.
 We have a range of accommodation and tenures: 3 medium support houses providing a range of shared facilities... read more»